A Favorite Pasta Dish Plus A Little Something Extra

 Fettuccine Alfredo with Salmon

-1 pound fresh salmon fillet with skin on
+- 1 pound salmon fillet with skin on

-Cook the pasta using the cooking times on the package but check before it is scheduled to be done.
+- Cook the pasta using the cooking times on the package but check before it is scheduled to be done.
 You don't want to overcook the pasta.
-Be sure to reserve about 1/2 cup of the pasta water before draining to be used for the sauce.
+Be sure to reserve about ½ cup of the pasta water before draining it for the sauce.8 ounces fettuccine

 To Make the Sauce

 - Melt the butter in a large sauté pan over medium heat.
 Add the shallots and cook for a couple of minutes.4 tablespoons unsalted butter, 1 tablespoon shallots

 - Add the cream, then the reserved pasta water, and bring to a boil over medium-high heat.
 The cream will produce large bubbles, and that's OK.
 Continue cooking until the sauce starts to thicken.
 This should take 4 - 5 minutes.½ cup heavy cream